sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 }
 ```

-In this example, the `ComputerFacade` class provides a simplified interface to start and shut down the computer, hiding the complexities of the subsystem classes (`CPU`, `Memory`, and `HardDrive`).

 ## Proxy Pattern

 The Proxy Pattern provides a surrogate or placeholder for another object to control access to it.
 It is used to add an additional layer of control, such as lazy initialization, access control, logging, or caching, without changing the original object's code.

-- **Proxy**: The class that acts as an intermediary between the client and the real object.
+- Proxy: The class that acts as an intermediary between the client and the real object.
-- **Real Subject**: The actual object that the proxy represents.
+- Real Subject: The actual object that the proxy represents.
-- **Client**: The object that interacts with the proxy.
+- Client: The object that interacts with the proxy.

 ### Types of Proxy
-1. **Virtual Proxy**: Used for lazy initialization and caching.
+1. Virtual Proxy: Used for lazy initialization and caching.
-2. **Protection Proxy**: Controls access to the real object based on permissions.
+2. Protection Proxy: Controls access to the real object based on permissions.
-3. **Remote Proxy**: Represents an object located in a different address space.
+3. Remote Proxy: Represents an object located in a different address space.
-4. **Smart Proxy**: Adds additional functionality, such as reference counting or logging.
+4. Smart Proxy: Adds additional functionality, such as reference counting or logging.

 ```java
 // Subject interface